dentarg/auth0-blog/_posts/2017-11-24-run-a-loopback-app-on-google-app-engine.markdown

 We have seen in this article how easy it is to host and run a `Loopback` app on `Google App Engine`, use `Google Cloud Firestore` for data persistence and authenticate it with JWTs.

+Let's recap on the technologies we used in this article:

 **LoopBack** is a great web framework that generates the REST method and handles the communication, we have to take care of defining the model and the business logic.
 It allows you to focus on application-specific problems and business logic.

 {% include tweet_quote.html quote_text="Loopback is an awesome Node.js web framework for creating APIs and connecting them with backend data sources" %}